 How to find your speech’s significance

-To find the significance of your speech, ask yourself the following questions:
+To find the significance of your speech, ask yourself the following questions when you prepare a speech:

 - Why am I giving this speech?